Osas-Uwu/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 General
-Why JQuery make front-end programming so easy (don't forget to tweet today, with the hashtag #ilovejquery :))
+Why JQuery make front-end programming so easy (don’t forget to tweet today, with the hashtag #ilovejquery :))
 How to select HTML elements in JavaScript
 How to select HTML elements with JQuery
 What are differences between ID, class and tag name selectors